 Except the first and last week, you will take an in-class exercise on every Tuesday.
 Each exercise will consist of two to four short questions about the previous week's readings and film.
 You will have a chance to share with the class your answers to the questions.
 The proper answers will be discussed briefly in class.
-The exercises will not be formally graded, though they will have an impact on your mid-term and final examinations.
+The exercises will not be formally graded, though they will have an impact on your mid-term and final examinations as some of those questions may appear in the exams.